 4. Rig & Sails Surveys

-For a Rig & Sails survey, the surveyor will climb to the top of the mast to inspect and document all rigging components.
+4.1 For a Rig & Sails survey, the surveyor will climb to the top of the mast to inspect and document all rigging components.
 Photographs will be taken to support the survey findings.
 The surveyor’s role is strictly limited to inspection and reporting; no repairs, adjustments, or maintenance work on the mast or rigging components will be performed under any circumstances.

 5. Appraisal Surveys

-An Appraisal survey is a basic inspection conducted to determine the vessel's fair market value.
+An Appraisal survey is a basic inspection conducted to determine the vessel's fair market and replacement value.
 This type of survey may be required for various purposes, including securing a loan, estate settlement, tax documentation for vessel donation, or other legal and financial matters.

 6. Pre/Post-Charter Condition Surveys